copernicus-mogley/zkav.club/README.md

 Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free and open-source software (FOSS) to understanding decentralized livestreaming solutions.

-Zk Av Club Foundry isn't only about listening or watching; it's about participating, learning, and shaping the future of digital content creation and sharing.
+Zk Av Club Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of digital content creation and sharing.
 Whether you're a developer, artist, journalist, or simply curious about the future of the internet, Zk Av Club invites you to learn, create, and innovate within communities passionate about art, creativity and freedom.

 Curriculum design and production by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones